aiidateam/AEP/004_calcjob_immigrant/readme.md

 * The dedicated `immigrated` attribute makes it still possible to distinguish immigrated calculations both in querying as through the API, when necessary.
 * Using the same user interface to launch immigration jobs as for native jobs makes it easier for users to understand it and prevents them from having to learn yet another method, with the corresponding imports.
 * By using the same infrastructure *and* interface, the immigration of jobs can even be seamlessly integrated with existing workchains.
-  For example, an existing `BaseRestartWorkChain` will automatically expose the `immigrate_remote_data` input port and so the user can even pass this to the workchain and have the calculation immigrated *through* the workchain, without having to change a single line of code in the workchain itself.
+  For example, an existing `BaseRestartWorkChain` will automatically expose the `remote_folder` input port and so the user can even pass this to the workchain and have the calculation immigrated *through* the workchain, without having to change a single line of code in the workchain itself.
   If one chooses to use a separate interface, this functionality is barred off, unless the workchain code is updated explicitly to accommodate this possibility.
 * By purposefully not providing a basic interface for the conversion of output files to inputs nodes in `aiida-core`, we do not run the risk that it is not generic enough for certain calculation job plugins.

 ### Cons
 * The similarity in launching mechanism for native and immigration calculation jobs may actually be confusing to users.
-The fact that the only difference is the additional `immigrate_remote_folder` input node, might go overlooked.
+The fact that the only difference is the additional `remote_folder` input node, might go overlooked.
   I actually think this will not be a problem but I am including it here as it has been brought up as a con of the current design by other in private conversations.
   Since one actually have to construct a `RemoteData` and include it in the inputs, I do not think that this happens by accident or to an unexpecting user.
 * By purposefully not providing a basic interface for the conversion of output files to inputs nodes in `aiida-core`, we run the risk that the various solutions and their interfaces, that will be designed and provided by the plugins will be wildly disparate.